Herbal Insights Deep Dive: How to Use Rose Petals and Herbal Pairings

 Rose Petals

 Using rose petals internally is one way to get its wonderful benefits, but why stop there?
 Skincare is one of the most amazing ways to experience the magic of rose.
-Rose petals can be infused into oils, made into face masks, distilled into hydrosols, or even infused into witch hazel for some extra skin-tightening properties.
+Rose petals can be infused into oils, made into face masks, distilled into hydrosols, or even infused into witch hazel.
 One unique way companies are using rose petals in their skincare products these days is through the process of fermentation.
 We all know about fermented foods but have you heard of fermented skincare?
 Fermented rose petals make a great exfoliant while enhancing the skin’s microbiome.

 Bath Use